akiross/codedude/README.md

 codedude
 ========

-This is a general repository for test
+This is a general repository for test.

+I won't add anything useful in here, if not my stupid tests.
+I think.
+Maybe.
+Dunno.